michaeljsteel/NumBAT/docs/source/index.rst

 ====================================

 Welcome to the documentation for |NUMBAT|, the Numerical Brillouin Anaysis Tool.
-If you itching to get started, jump straight to Chapter 2.
+If you are itching to get started, jump straight to Chapter 2.

 .. toctree::
    :maxdepth: 2